-Additionally, joining the Diversity Committee in the fall of 2023 as a substitute for a faculty member on leave was a profoundly enriching experience.
-It offered a great chance to hear how the college is working towards greater belonging and accessibility in our community.
-Participating in discussions about our accountability, the development of a land acknowledgment, and policies in sustainability was deeply moving.
-It underscored the importance of these initiatives and our collective responsibility to foster an inclusive and equitable environment.
+Additionally, joining the Diversity, Equity, Inclusion, and Belonging Committee in the fall of 2023 as a substitute for a faculty member on leave and again this fall has been a profoundly enriching experience.
+It offered a great chance to work with the college governing committees to achieve greater belonging and accessibility in our community.
+It was enriching to participate in discussions about our accountability, the development of a land acknowledgment, and policies in sustainability.
+Working on the Diversity, Equity, Inclusion, and Belonging Committee underscored the importance of these initiatives and our collective responsibility to support an inclusive and equitable education and workplace.